| VARICOSE VEINSvascular.co.nz>varicose veins See also Varicose veins -

 Back

-In patients with simple varicose veins that
+to the top In patients with simple varicose veins that

 have not caused serious complications, treatment can be considered optional.